 An Abdominal Aortic Aneurysm is an enlarged area in the lower part of the major vessel that supplies blood to the body (Aorta).
-The Aorta runs from your heart through the center of your chest and abdomen.
+The Aorta runs from the heart through the center of the chest and abdomen.

 The Aorta, the largest artery in the body, is a blood vessel that carries oxygenated blood away from the heart.
 It originates just after the aortic valve connected to the left side of the heart and extends through the entire chest and abdomen.